KieL9999/LegionClon/replit.md

 ### Technical Implementations

 #### Frontend
 The frontend uses React/TypeScript with Vite.
 Wouter handles client-side routing, TanStack Query manages server state, and React Hook Form with Zod provides type-safe form validation.
-The architecture emphasizes modularity with reusable components and comprehensive theming.
+The architecture emphasizes modularity with reusable components, comprehensive theming, and integrated support system functionality with role-based content display.

 #### Backend
 The backend is an Express.js application written in TypeScript with a modular structure.
 It abstracts database operations via a storage interface with PostgreSQL integration.
-The API layer handles user registration, authentication, data retrieval, dynamic content management (web features), and secure file uploads.
+The API layer handles user registration, authentication, data retrieval, dynamic content management (web features), support ticket management, and secure file uploads.
 It features organized routes, comprehensive error handling, authentication middleware, and validation with Zod schemas.

 #### File Upload System
 Secure file uploads are handled with Multer, including type validation (images only) and size limits (5MB).
 Authentication middleware ensures only administrators can upload files, which are stored in `/public/uploads/` with unique naming.